robert-abc/helsinki/README.md

 After this, the partial reconstructed image is obtained by
 <img src="https://render.githubusercontent.com/render/math?math=x_1^* = f_{\theta_1^*}(z) ">
-(in this sense, DIP is a learning-free method, as it depend solely on the degraded image).
+(in this sense, DIP is a learning-free method, as it depends solely on the degraded image).
 This results in a (third) folder of images, named 'res', with partial reconstructions of the blurred images.